 The social and behavioral sciences (SBS) degree program integrates perspectives from psychology, sociology, and anthropology as it prepares students for careers in social services, mental health, law and public policy, early childhood care, and education.

 Just as important to SBS degree study are service learning and field experience opportunities, which enable students to apply classroom learning in the field.
-The required sequence of Career Development courses, including the Internship, gives students opportunities to develop relevant skills while exploring professional opportunities firsthand – and often helps launch them in successful careers!
+The required internship, gives students opportunities to develop relevant skills while exploring professional opportunities firsthand – and often helps launch them in successful careers!

 A range of students participate in the SBS program, from recent high school graduates exploring career options to seasoned professionals desiring additional education and career advancement.
 A variety of options exist for students interested in receiving credit for prior course credits, work experience, and performance on placement exams.